mees-/viktor-backend/README.md

 - `/pass`
 - `/adminpassword`

 All requests should be accompanied by a header called `x-auth`, the value for this header should be the admin password.
-By default this password is 'this is a very good password' (no quotes).
+By default this password is 'hunter2' (no quotes).

 ###### Curl example:
-`curl -H 'x-auth: this is a very good password' ....`
+`curl -H 'x-auth: hunter2' ....`

 #### `/entries` - `GET`
 This endpoint returns an array with all the users, a user object looks like the following: